exomut/evernote-dump/README.md

 I recommending exporting each Evernote Notebook individually to keep your note structure.

-Evernote Dump can handle mutlipla files at the same time and export each file to its own folder.
+Evernote Dump can handle multiple files at the same time and export each file to its own folder.

 ![Select Notes](images/select_all.png)